Collings A Esme - Brighton

 relationship between the partners and the increasing personal friction

 between Arthur Collings and William Friese Greene.
-According to Winifred, Collings was
+According to Winifred

 irritated by Friese Greene's slapdash business methods, irregular